khanazam/VHDLV_video_blend_module/README.md

 - [ ] Write a small test bench to test the module
 - [ ] Synthesise VHDL module for Xilinx KintexK70T FPGA**(Optional)**
 - [ ] Analyse timing results**(Optional)**

+# Solution
+Text here

+#### Step 1
+- [ ] Create coe file fro Image A and Image B
+- [ ] Transfer both Images in ROM
+- [ ] Read data from of Image A Transfer into Ram on location 120000
+- [ ] Read data from of Image B Transfer into Ram on location 5D000
+-